hooks into lowland forest canopy trees

 - Habitat

 - Lowland forests, forest margins, scrub and disturbed areas.
 Prefers fertile, well-drained soils with partial shade.
-Climbs trees and shrubs using hooked thorns.
-Often forms impenetrable thickets in regenerating forest.
+Climbs trees using hooked thorns.

 - Range

 - Throughout New Zealand from Northland to Stewart Island.
 Most common in lowland forests, forest margins and scrub.
-Also found on the Chatham Islands.
-Also present in Australia and the Pacific Islands.
+Also found on the Chatham Islands and in Australia.

 - Endemism